griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 In production, you will most likely have a method for having a user log in to ShotGrid, either through the ShotGrid Toolkit, or some other method.

-For the purposes of this course, we're going to use Environment Variables to store the username and password for simplicty sake.
-Please replace this method with your own favoriate method at a later date.
+For the purposes of this course, we're going to use Environment Variables to store the username and password for simplicity's sake.
+Please replace this method with your own favorite method at a later date.

 Open your `.env` file and add the `SHOTGRID_USER` and `SHOTGRID_PASSWORD`.